jeremyckahn/rekapi/ext/canvas/README.md

 Kapi.prototype.moveActorToLayer (actor, layer)
 ````

-Move an `Actor` around in the layer list.
-Each layer has one `Actor`, and
+Move a `CanvasActor` around in the layer list.
+Each layer has one
-`Actor`s are drawn in order of their layer.
-Lower layers (starting with 0) are
+`CanvasActor`, and `CanvasActor`s are drawn in order of their layer.
+Lower
-drawn earlier.
-If `layer` is higher than the number of layers (which can be
+layers (starting with 0) are drawn earlier.
+If `layer` is higher than the
-found with `actorCount()`) or lower than 0, this method will return
+number of layers (which can be found with `actorCount()`) or lower than 0, this
-`undefined`.
+method will return `undefined`.

 __[Example](../../docs/examples/move_actor_to_layer.html)__